uafgeoteach/GEOS604_seismo/homework/HW0_GEOS604_setup.md

 1. Download and install Miniconda if you don't already have it: https://docs.anaconda.com/miniconda/

-2. Clone the course repository to a directory where you will do homework
+2. In a Terminal, clone the course repository to a directory where you will do homework
     ```bash
         git clone https://github.com/UAFGEOTEACH/GEOS604_seismo.git
         cd GEOS604_seismo